 Wireless charging systems are not just theoretical constructs; they are already in practical use in several parts of the world.
 In the UK, a pilot project in Nottingham is testing the viability of wireless charging for electric taxis.
 The vehicles are equipped with a wireless receiver, and charging pads are installed in taxi ranks to provide a quick, convenient power top-up while drivers wait for their next fare.

-In parallel : What’s the Impact of Deep Learning in Enhancing UK’s National Weather Prediction Models?
+This might interest you : What’s the Impact of Deep Learning in Enhancing UK’s National Weather Prediction Models?

 The market for this technology is also growing, with several key players emerging in the sector.
 Companies like WiTricity and Momentum Dynamics are leading the way in wireless charging, working on high power systems that can charge vehicles rapidly and efficiently.